-Fire Safety in the Home: NFPA 72 is intended to provide reasonable safety for persons in family living units.
+Fire Safety in the Home

+CAN/ULC-S553 and NFPA 72 are intended to provide reasonable safety for persons in family living units.
 Reasonable fire safety can be produced through the following three-point program: (1) Minimizing fire hazards (2) Providing fire-warning equipment (3) Having and practicing an escape plan.